colbin8r/credential-master/docs/GRUNT.md

 The build task is used to create a production-ready release in `dist` folder.

-This task bumps the patch version number.
+This task bumps the _patch_ version number.
 There are variations of this task that bump the major and minor versions instead, and there is a pre-release task for release candidates.

 Before the build process begins, your source will also be relinted, recompiled, and retested to avoid building erroneous code.

+1. Update dependencies in the source (e.g. HTML files, CSS files, etc.)
-1. Compile scripts and styles
+2. Compile scripts and styles
-2. Lint and ensure passing test suite
+3. Lint and ensure passing test suite
-3. Delete any existing `dist` directory
+4. Delete any existing `dist` directory
-4. Copy `app` to `dist` (but not source files: .coffee, .sass, .scss, .js, or .css)
+5. Copy `app` to `dist` (but not source files: .coffee, .sass, .scss, .js, or .css)
-5. Read HTML files for script and style assets
-6. Concatenate scripts and styles
+6. Concatenate and minify styles
-7. Minify CSS
-8. Uglify JS
+7. Optimize, concatenate, and minify scripts
-9. Copy the built scripts and styles into `dist`
+8. Copy the built scripts and styles into `dist`
-10. Remove temporary files
+9. Remove temporary files
-11. Bump verison number (patch number)
+10. Bump verison number (patch number)
-12. Generate changelog
+11. Generate changelog
-13. Generate styleguide
+12. Generate styleguide

 ### `build-major` ###

-Same as the normal build task, but bumps the major version number for a brand-new release.
+Same as the normal build task, but bumps the _major_ version number for a brand-new release.

 ### `build-minor` ###

-Same as the normal build task, but bumps the minor version number instead.
+Same as the normal build task, but bumps the _minor_ version number instead.

 ### `build-prerelease` #

-Same as the normal build task in that it bumps the normal patch number, but it also appends or bumps a release-candidate number (e.g. the "-1" in "1.0.0-1") to the version.
+Same as the normal build task in that it bumps the normal patch number (if it's zero), but it also appends or bumps a _release-candidate_ number (e.g. the "-1" in "1.0.0-1") to the version.

 ## `server` ##